AliChoukatli/CyberShield-Enterprise/01_AD_Domain_Setup_&_Workstation_Join/README.md

 ## 1.2: Deploy Windows 11 Workstations & Join to Active Directory

-*(Detailed content for this section would go here, including steps, screenshots, and explanations for deploying Windows 11, and joining it to the newly created Active Directory domain.)*
+*(Detailed content for this section would go here, including steps and explanations for deploying Windows 11, and joining it to the newly created Active Directory domain.)*

 ---